queryluke/masseffect-5e/static/data/spells/barrier_detonation.md

   description: You may choose the shape of the detonation into a cone, cube, or cylinder.
 You may also shape it into a line,
     if you do, the line is twice as long as the sphere's radius and 2m wide.
 - name: Heavy Lift
-  description: Large creatures are effected.
+  description: Large creatures are affected.
 If you spend at least 4 barrier ticks, Huge creatures must make the saving throw.
 ---
 Expend all of your remaining barrier ticks to create a negative mass effect field in a 2m sphere originating from you.
 Each Medium or smaller creature or object within the sphere must succeed on Strength saving throw or becomes